Zain4999/Covid_exploration/README.md

 ```
 ![CFR over time](https://github.com/Zain4999/Covid_exploration/blob/main/CFR%20over%20time.png))

+We can see that over time the case fatality rate falls.

 ### Vaccinations
 I wanted to have a look at the vaccinations in each country over time.
-I joined the CovidVaccinations table to the CovidDeaths data, and used this to find the total vaccinations.
+I joined the CovidVaccinations table to the CovidDeaths data, and used this to find the total vaccinations and compare this with other statistics.

 ```python
 select